mrmarkfrench/silverpop-php-connector/README.md

 silverpop-php-connector
 =======================

-A connector SDK library for applications integrating with Silverpop, including the Silverpop Universal Behavior API.
+A connector SDK library for applications integrating with Silverpop, including the [redacted] API.